Acquati/gource-tutorial/README.md

 ## Visualization

-Now that gource is installed, go to a project directory that have a .git file and run the command, lets see the project whit some nice gource options:
+Now that gource is installed, go to the project directory that have a **.git** file and run the command, lets see the project whit some nice gource options:

 ```
 gource --max-files 1500 --key -f --highlight-users --filename-time 3 --output-framerate 25 -s 0.6 --multi-sampling --auto-skip-seconds .1